 Bricolage Production Company’s theater space and offices are located at 937 Liberty Avenue in Pittsburgh’s historic Cultural District.

 The building also houses an art gallery on the second floor and Pittsburgh Playwrights Theatre Company on the third.
-Located between the David L. Lawrence Convention Center and Stanwix Street in the heart of Downtown Pittsburgh, the 14-square-block Cultural District encompasses over 90 retail shops, 50 dining establishments, seven world-class theaters,
+Located between the David L. Lawrence Convention Center and Stanwix Street in the heart of Downtown Pittsburgh, the 14-square-block Cultural District encompasses over 90 retail shops, 50 dining establishments, seven world-class theaters, eight public parks and art installations, and a dozen art galleries.

 937 Liberty Avenue, Pittsburgh, PA 15222